faucet-pipeline/faucet-pipeline-core/README.md

    function.
 The function will be provided with two arguments: `target` and `path.basename(target)`.

-For example, it could look like this:
+For example, it might look like this:

 ```js
 module.exports = {